OPALX-project/OPALX-project.github.io/opaldks.md

 **OPAL with DKS enabled**

-OPAL compiled with DKS can be used in systems equiped with Nvidia GPU to offload FTPoissonSolver and CollimatorPhysics calculations from CPU to GPU.
+OPAL compiled with DKS can be used in systems equipped with Nvidia GPU to offload FTPoissonSolver and CollimatorPhysics calculations from CPU to GPU.

-To enable GPU usage in OPAL-DKS use --use-dks command line argument when running OPAL.
+To enable GPU usage in OPAL-DKS use `--use-dks` command line argument when running OPAL.

-DKS can be found [here](https://gitlab.psi.ch/uldis_l/DKS)
+DKS can be found [here](https://gitlab.psi.ch/uldis_l/DKS) and more information on its [Wiki](https://gitlab.psi.ch/uldis_l/DKS/wikis/home)

 To compile DKS cuda-7.5 or higher is required, information on how to obtain cuda can be found [here](https://developer.nvidia.com/cuda-toolkit)